IllinoisOntoDev/Early-Warning-Ontology/README.md

 # Domain Description

 ## Scope of the proposed area
 With the advent of new geospatial technologies, tracking real-time criminal activities has become a prevalent practice.
 Some existing platforms such as [Criminal Reports](https://www.crimereports.com/) provides such statistics and data within a period of time; while governmental warning systems (e.g. Illini alert) receives criminal activity reports and sends warning messages via text messages or social media.
-However, these warning systems usually still deferred a little when sending out the warnings; and the messages are sent to the mass public when in real life they could have just send relevant message to the selected areas that were affected.
+However, these warning systems usually still deferred a little when sending out the warnings; and the messages are sent to the mass public when only selected areas were affected.

 In this research, I would like to develop a geospatial ontology for tracking real-time criminal activities.
 With the help of ontologies, we may be able to: